 THE HONOURABLE MR. HOSSAIN IMAM: I only wanted to point out how many elected Members supported it.
 If you do not wish it, it does not matter.
 Now, Sir, it is a well-known fact that the authority which controls the credit of a country is the authority which really sets the price of everything.
-By its operation it can either wipe out all the debts or it can double do itself the student if a doubts.
-We show the example of
+By its experation it can either wipe out all the debts or it can double do troble the divides tips debts.
+We whereasther example of